-Use the tree view on the left to navigate to the content folder, geodatabase, or database with which you want to work.
+Use the Tree View on the left to navigate to the content folder or geodatabase that you want to work with.
 Highlight an item in the tree view to view its properties in the right panel.
 To work with any item, right-click the item to open its shortcut menu and select the desired tool or operation.

-The following sections describe some of the operations available in ArcCatalog for working with folders, databases, and map documents.
+The following sections describe some of the operations available in ArcCatalog for working with folders, geodatabases, and map documents.

 Working with folder connections and subfolders

 Folder connections are used to access the file folders whose content you plan on working with in ArcGIS.
 Highlight the folder or folder connection in the Catalog Tree (or, alternatively, on the Contents panel) and right-click to view the shortcut menu of operations.

 The full array of operators can be selected from the shortcut menu:

 - Create New items such as file or personal geodatabases and other ArcGIS items.

 - View and edit the folder Properties.

 You can create new items in your folder by clicking New and selecting the desired new item type.